MicrosoftDocs/mixed-reality/mixed-reality-docs/Configure-Unity-Project.md

 ---

-# Configure a New Unity Project for Windows Mixed Reality
+# Configure a New Unity project for Windows Mixed Reality

 ## Overview

 Windows Mixed Reality (WMR) is a Microsoft platform introduced as part of the Windows 10 operating system.
-The WMR platform lets you build applications that render digital content on holographic and immersive display devices.
+The WMR platform lets you build applications that render digital content on holographic and VR display devices.

 When setting up for WMR, there are two paths you can take.
-Your first option is to install the Mixed Reality Toolkit (MRTK) v2, which will automatically set up the WMR environment.
+Your first option is to install the [Mixed Reality Toolkit](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.html) (MRTK) v2, which will automatically set up the WMR environment.
 The second option is to manually change a few Unity settings to get rolling with WMR.

 > [!NOTE]
 > You can always import MRTK later on, so there's no penalty for going the manual route first.